intento/intento-api/README.md

 ## Advanced usage

 ### :lock: Multi mode
-In the multi mode, the request is performed using lists of providers texts.
+In the multi mode, the request is performed using list of providers and list of texts.
 The mode is activated by passing ```async``` key.

 ```sh